Akropong: Akropong–Akuapem

-Akuapem and Akropong were kingdom-states in South-Eastern Ghana.
-With the enthronement of the Akyem King in 1773 to the throne of Akropong alongside the throne of Akuapem, the kingdom became a double state known as the Akropong–Akuapem Kingdom.
+Akropong and Akuapem are traditional states in South-Eastern Ghana.
+Following the Abotakyi Accord of 1733, the town of Akropong was established as a permanent settlement by Akyem people who were invited by the Hill Guan to provide protection against the Akwamu.
+The inhabitants of Akropong are direct descendants of these Akyem people, and the town serves as the seat of the Okuapehene (King of Akuapem).
+Under this arrangement, the state became a dual entity known as the Akropong–Akuapem State, where Akropong functions as the Akyem-populated capital within the wider multi-ethnic Akuapem traditional area.

-King Oseadeeyo Addo Dankwa III of Akropong held the "sacred seat" of the Akuapem-Asona, one of the seven major Akan clans, for sixteen years.
-In 1733, Akwamu launched its army against the city-State of Akropong, which had been spared from the Ashanti conquests.
-To defend itself, the city called upon soldiers who liked war, the Akim, and who are also the hereditary enemies of the Ashanti.
-Akropong was saved, and as a reward, the chief (king) of the Akim was enthroned as the King of Akropong.
+The late King Oseadeeyo Addo Dankwa III of Akropong held the "sacred seat" of the Asona clan, one of the seven major Akan clans, for over thirty years.
+In 1730, the original Hill Guan inhabitants sought relief from Akwamu rule and requested the assistance of the Akyem.
+After the defeat of the Akwamu, the Akyem warriors and their families were allocated land at the present site of Akropong to inhabit permanently.
+This mandate was sealed in 1733 by a covenant between the Guan and the Akyem, establishing the Akyem royal dynasty at Akropong to provide centralized political and military leadership for the seventeen towns of the Akuapem Hills.

 The Akan

 49.1% of the population of Ghana are of the Akan Nations, the Akan nations are a linguistic group of West Africa.
 This group includes the Akuapem, the Akyem, the Ashanti, the Baoulé, the Bono/Brong, the Fante and the Nzema peoples covering the Bono and Bono East, Ashanti, Western, Central, and Eastern Regions, as well as portions of the midsection of the Volta Region, and into North Ghana.
 Cross-bordering into Togo, and covering Côte d'Ivoire Akan; Akye, Aowin and Baoulé nations in the southern, central and eastern region of Ivory Coast forming approximately 18-20% of the Ivory Coast population and related lines further into the neighboring francophone countries and into Nigeria, forming as collective kingdom nations tribal lines one of the largest major kingdom nations on the African continent.
 Temperatures range between 20 °C in August and 32 °C in March averaging approximately 23.88 °C.

 From the 15th century to 19th century, the Akan people dominated gold mining and gold trade in the region.
 Akan art is wide-ranging and renowned, especially for the tradition of crafting bronze gold weights, which were made using the lost wax method of casting.
 Branches of the Akan include the Bono and the Afutu.
 The Akan culture is the most dominant and apparent in present-day Ghana.

 The people of Akropong practise the matrilineal system of inheritance.